claudiuneferu2/claudiusvhds/README.md

 ![image](https://user-images.githubusercontent.com/44729903/111039518-27c19d80-8437-11eb-8dd0-3a17780a5401.png)

 ## Info
-ℹ️ Some VHDs are not mine, others are modified by me. ℹ️ Some VHDs are posted on 4shared and mediafire. ℹ️ The Archives are saved on .7z! ℹ️ If you want to send me VHDs, please compress them (Ultra) and save them as .7z!
+- Some VHDs are not mine, others are modified by me.
+- Some VHDs are posted on 4shared and mediafire.
+- The Archives are saved on .7z!
+- If you want to send me VHDs, please compress them (Ultra) and save them as .7z!
 ### If you have a VHD/VDI , you can contact me at: claudiuneferu2@yahoo.com

 ### So we have: